budai4medtech/xfetus/notebooks/myriad-guidelines/README.md

 If it is set to 'qw', it is waiting in the queue.
 If it is set to 'r', it is running.

-## Other commands
+## Other useful commands
-You can check both quotas on Myriad by running:
+* You can check both quotas on Myriad by running:
 ```
 lquota
 ```